Icon-Newsletter-smaller

 Venus Zoleta

-This pushed many to try out different means of earning, securing, or growing their income to achieve financial security.
-Bolder souls tested out their pandemic-proof business ideas while first-time entrepreneurs took the franchising route—and for good reason.
+In these financially challenging times, many Filipinos try different means of earning, securing, or growing their income to achieve financial security.
+While some bolder souls test out their own business ideas, other first-time entrepreneurs opt to take the franchising route—and for good reason.

 how to start a franchise business - franchising pros and cons

-• Lower Business Risk: When you franchise a business, you’re essentially replicating something that’s already been proven and established, thus minimizing any potential risk.
+• Lower business risk: When you franchise a business, you replicate something already proven and established, thus minimizing potential risk.

-• Brand Recognition: You can skip a few steps in marketing as a franchise business means you get to inherit a familiar name and an existing customer base.
+• Brand recognition: You can skip a few steps in marketing as a franchise business because you inherit a familiar name and an existing customer base.

-• Faster Return on Investment: Everything you need for your franchise business to succeed is already in place, so you can expect a faster rate of return of your capital.
+• Faster return on investment: Everything you need for your franchise business to succeed is already in place, so you can expect a quicker rate of return on your capital.

-• Processing Fees and Royalties: Everything comes with a price—and depending on the exact business you’re franchising, sometimes, that price is hefty.
+• Processing fees and royalties: Everything comes with a price.
+Depending on the business you’re franchising, sometimes that price is hefty.
 Check out these money-saving tips for entrepreneurs to build your cash reserve and lighten your load down the line.

-• Limited Control and Creativity: A franchise business isn't fully yours, so you can’t innovate or make other changes without the express permission of the franchisor.
-You’re also required to follow every mandate relating to the brand and business operations.
+• Limited control and creativity: A franchise business isn't entirely yours, so you can’t innovate or make other changes without the express permission of the franchisor.
+You must also follow every mandate relating to the brand and business operations.

-• Shared Accountability: An issue with one of its branches can affect the overall brand image of a business.
+• Shared accountability: An issue with one of its branches can affect the overall brand image of a business.
 This means you can get into hot water without doing anything.
-Likewise, it also means that when you go down, you’re essentially dragging other unsuspecting franchisees with you.
+Likewise, it means dragging other unsuspecting franchisees with you when you go down.

 Types of Franchises